Follow the Five Percent

 Instead of farming out intelligence - grow your own.

-The era of the GBP 330 million band-aid is over.
+The era of the GBP 330 million band-aid is ending.

 For decades, the Great SQL Monoculture has kept our enterprise data tied up like obstinate goats in a paddock, facing different directions and resolutely refusing to mingle.
 And for decades, the insurance industry and the NHS have paid a staggering premium to external consultants just to tell us what those isolated goats are thinking.